ggoosen/file-content-exporter/README.md

 1. Right-click on one or multiple files in the explorer.
 2. Select `Export File Contents`.
 3. Choose the destination file and save.
+4. An information message will appear, listing all exported files.

 ### Quick Export to FileExport.txt

 1. Right-click on one or multiple files in the explorer.
 2. Select `Quick Export to FileExport.txt`.
 3. The contents will be exported to `FileExport.txt` in the same directory as the selected files.
+4. An information message will appear, listing all exported files.

 ### Keyboard Shortcut